 I know this to be true because Simon’s half-assed assessments of Millennials are as researched as my assertions that he jerks off in his bathroom while speaking self-affirmations.
 That is, to say, not researched at all.

 Look, it’s been a while since I’ve gone on a rant just for the sake of getting out some frustration, but if you’ve wished upon a star that I’d do it again, it’s your lucky day.

-Simon Sinek, like many others, continues to repeat his tired jabs about Millennials because, I don’t know, using Viagra hurts his ego.
+Simon Sinek, like many others, continues to repeat his tired jabs about Millennials because, I don’t know, a Hims generic prescription for Viagra hurts his ego.